ygryadit/LiftConceptSketches3D/README.md

 ACM Transactions on Graphics (Proceedings of SIGGRAPH Asia), 2020.
 ```
 # Description
-The code consists of two parts the MatLab code for straight strokes reconstruction *StraightStrokesMatLab* and Python code for curved stroke recosntruction in *CurvedStrokesPython*.
+The code consists of two parts the MatLab code for straight stroke reconstruction *StraightStrokesMatLab* and Python code for curved stroke reconstruction in *CurvedStrokesPython*.
-See the README.md files for detailed description of each of the parts.
+See the README.md files for a detailed description of each of the parts.

 # Project page